+- 19.1.
 A private fostering arrangement occurs when someone other than a parent or close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16 or 18 if the child is disabled.
-Children looked after by the local authority or who are place in residential schools, children's homes or hospitals are not considered to be privately fostered.

-Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age.

-Ladysmith Infant and Nursery School recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
-Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country.
+Children looked after by the local authority or who are place in residential schools, children's homes or hospitals are not considered to be privately fostered. - 19.2.
+Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age. - 19.3.
+Ladysmith Federation recognises that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
+Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country. - 19.4.
 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible.
 However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this will the DSL and the DSL will notify MASH of the circumstances.